RomiGoldner/CVC/README.md

 ## Installation and Usage

 To install CVC:
-1. Clone the GitHub repository and create its requisite conda environment as follows.
+1. Clone the GitHub repository and create its requisite conda environment as follows.<br />
    Make sure you use a recent conda version, e.g. version=4.10 or above

 ```bash